Science has shown consistently that humans equate scarcity with value.

 With its ability to convert complex topics into simplified information, it boosts engagement levels by 2x.

-- Including promo codes can increase the oxytocin levels in customers leading to more conversions
+- Including promo codes to avail limited time deals can increase the oxytocin levels in customers leading to more conversions

 - Including FAQs can help answer basic queries can help educate customers

 Product badges added to product pages trigger the subconscious mind into taking an action.
 It evokes scarcity, urgency, social proof, and a steal deal.

 Here is an example of using a product badge on a limited-time offer that can increase conversions.

 American Tourister uses a Customer Favorite product badge on its product page to convey social proof.